YinHK-gameDev/unity-learn/layers/README.md

 The Physics.Raycast function uses a bitmask, and each bit determines if a layer is ignored by rays or not.
 If all bits in the layerMask are on, the ray collides against all colliders.
 If the layerMask = 0, there are no collisions.

+### Create a layer
+There are two ways you can create a new layer:

+- Select the Tags and Layers window (main menu: **Edit > Project Settings > Tags and Layers > Layers**).
+- Select a GameObject, select the Layer dropdown in the Inspector window, and select Add Layer from the menu.

 ### ref